 My Searching Heart:

-Ever since I was a small child, I had a deep desire within the depths of my heart to be a nun.
+Ever since I was a small child, I had a deep desire within the depths of my heart to be Christ’s alone and I thought the only way to become a bride of Christ was to become a Catholic nun.
 As a little girl, my mom once asked me if I wanted to be a nun; and even though I did not fully understand what that truly meant, my heart was full of peace as it danced for joy.
 Throughout my life this deep desire would re-visit me from time to time.
 Once I became Catholic, I visited many religious communities, who turned me away, due to having a disability.
 Once while talking with a religious sister, she told me that her community would not except me, because I had low vision.
-After that conversation with that sister, the reality of how much rejection people like myself truly face within the church, hit me home.
-I felt my heart break into a million pieces.
+After that conversation with that sister, the reality of how much opposition people like myself truly face within our churches, hit me hard where I felt my heart break into a million pieces.
 However, I had a choice to allow what this sister said to me to bring me down into a place of despair or to allow it to be the fuel that would light the fire within, calling for change.

 The Sad Reality:

-In addition, many in our churches expect people with disabilities to live an easy life where they do not have to make a serious commitment wether to marriage, the priesthood or religious life, due to it being “too hard” for them.
+In addition, many in our churches expect people with disabilities to live an easy life where they do not have to make a serious commitment either to marriage, the priesthood religious life or some of the other forms of consecration, due to it being “too hard” for them.
 Still they get pushed to the sidelines or behind the scenes to watch everyone around them living their vocations.
 However, God has given them a vocation as well, where he is also calling them to give a gift of themselves, in one way or another whatever that might look like for the individual.
 For people with disabilities are fully human too where they have the same desires for love, intimacy, and belonging.
 They have dreams, desires, ambitions, and goals that they too want to accomplish within their lives.
 For there are many gifts within our Church that are waiting to be discovered within the harts of those with disabilities and other challenges, if we but only open our eyes to see.

 But the reality is that many religious orders prematurely close the door on anyone who is different and does not fit their mold.
 In addition, the salvation message gets forgotten through such actions of rejection.
 For who did Jesus call to be his disciples?
 Was it not the tax collectors, the doubters, the thieves, the prideful, the prostitutes, and even The traders?
 He called Peter to be the first Pope, even though at the crucifixion he would deny Jesus.
 He even called Judas to be his disciple, even though later he would betray Jesus into the hands of those who wanted to kill him.
 And still he call Paul, one of the greatest and most zealous persecutors and murderers of the believers to be one of the greatest apostles of the faith.
 Jesus did not call the qualified, rather he equipped some of the greatest sinners into becoming some of the greatest saints.